probe-lab/network-measurements/results/rfm17.1-sharing-prs-with-multiaddresses.md

 ### 4.1-PR holder's direct reply

-Looking closely at the ratio of PR holders that reply the PR from Figure [1], we see that continuously 16 to 17 PR holders are sharing them over the entire study.
+Looking closely at the ratio of PR holders that reply with the PR from Figure [1], we see that continuously 16 to 17 PR holders are sharing them over the entire study.
 Please keep in mind that there is a delay of 3 mins between ping rounds.

 ![img](./../implementations/rmf17.1-sharing-prs-with-multiaddresses/plots/pr_from_prholders_pings.png)